Gorka-PerCopp/microcircuit-PD14-model/PyNEST/reference_data/README.md

 ## Sets of simulated and analyzed reference data

-For convenience, we provide sets of simulated and ananlyzed reference data for different simulation times and network realizations (RNGseeds) at [Zenodo](TODO:AddLinkToZenodo).
+For convenience, we provide sets of simulated and ananlyzed reference data for different simulation times and network realizations (RNG seeds) at [Zenodo](TODO:AddLinkToZenodo).

 The spike data is stored in text files `data_T<sim_time_in_s>s/seed-<RNGseed>/spike_recorder-<rec-id>-<thread-id>.dat` (1st column: neuron ID, 2nd column: spike time in ms).
 Here, `<sim_time_in_s>` refers to the simulation time in seconds, `<RNGseed>` to the random number generator seed used to generate a specific realization of the model, `<rec-id>` to the population specific spike-recorder ID, and `<thread-id>` to the thread ID.